wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-nodejs.md

 # Usage

-Now the `SsmService` is available to be passed to the controller where we can use FeatureFlags
+Now the `SsmService` is available to be passed to the controller where we can use FeatureFlags.

 ```ts
 // src/feature-flags/feature-flags.controller.ts